Your One-Stop Guide to Learning Lithuanian - ALR

 No matter what your aims are, your study methods need to suit your learning style.
 Some of us hate being at a desk.
 Others get bored by fiction or find their attention wanders when listening to podcasts.

 Don’t use this as an excuse to avoid grammar or vocabulary.
-There will always be elements of language-learning that you find duller than others.
+There will always be elements of language learning that you find duller than others.

 However, don’t force yourself to use a language-learning method you dislike if there are better, more engaging ways to achieve the same goal.
 Here are a few ideas: